ningyu1991/GANFingerprints/README.md

 ## GAN Models
 For each dataset, we pre-train four GAN sources:
 - [ProGAN](https://github.com/tkarras/progressive_growing_of_gans)
-  - Follow their "Preparing datasets for training" Section for dataset preparation.
+  - Data preparation.
+Follow their "Preparing datasets for training" Section for dataset preparation.
 Use the `create_from_images` option in `./ProGAN/dataset_tool.py`.
 The prepared data enables efficient streaming.
-  - After data preparation, run, e.g.,
+  - Training.
+Run, e.g.,
     ```
     cd ProGAN/
     python3 run.py \